gustavomuhlmann/gustavomuhlmann/readme.md

 # 💫 About Me:
-I'm a CTO passionate about innovation and people. 💡  <br>Shoot me an email or add me on LinkedIn! 😉
+I'm a passionate about innovation and people. 💡  <br>Shoot me an email or add me on LinkedIn! 😉

 ## 🌐 Socials: